What is n-butanol?

-n-Butanol is an alcohol that is produced through petrochemical processes, but can also be produced, like ethanol, through fermentation of sugars derived from corn and agricultural crops.
-Butanol is a four carbon alcohol; ethanol is a two carbon alcohol.
-Ethanol is primarily sold as a fuel blend stock for gasoline. n-Butanol is sold primarily as a chemical.
-It’s worth noting there are two types of butanol: normal butanol (or n-butanol) and isobutanol.
-While the two molecules possess similar characteristics, they have dramatically different uses. n-Butanol is a superior global chemical with over 8 billion pounds of annual demand, while isobutanol as a chemical has much more limited applications with around 800 million pounds of global demand.
-Isobutanol is primarily marketed as a fuel blend stock similar to ethanol today and correspondingly has a much lower value as a fuel. n-Butanol is a performance chemical used in critical high value applications in a wide range of consumer and industrial markets.
+n-butanol is an alcohol that is produced through petrochemical processes, but can also be produced, like ethanol, through fermentation of sugars derived from corn and agricultural crops. n-butanol is a four carbon alcohol; ethanol is a two carbon alcohol.
+Ethanol is primarily sold as a fuel blend stock for gasoline. n-butanol is sold primarily as a chemical.
+It’s worth noting there are two types of n-butanol: normal butanol (or n-butanol) and isobutanol.
+While the two molecules possess similar characteristics, they have dramatically different uses. n-butanol is a superior global chemical with over 8 billion pounds of annual demand, while isobutanol as a chemical has much more limited applications with around 800 million pounds of global demand.
+Isobutanol is primarily marketed as a fuel blend stock similar to ethanol today and correspondingly has a much lower value as a fuel. n-butanol is a performance chemical used in critical high value applications in a wide range of consumer and industrial markets.

 Until the mid-1940’s, n-butanol was produced predominantly through fermentation using a process called ABE with clostridia bacteria.
 The ABE process was developed in England in 1912 to produce acetone, which was used to manufacture armaments during World War One.
 In 1927, the ABE process shifted toward production of n-butanol to produce lacquers for the growing automotive industry.
 With the advent of cheap oil and the introduction of new petrochemical processes, the ABE process fell out of favor due to the more economical petrochemical route.

-n-Butanol is an intermediate used to produce high value resins and specialty solvents used in a wide variety of formulated products, from paints and coatings to cosmetics and fragrances, to adhesives and inks, and even food flavors and extracts. n-Butanol is used in plastics and polymers, brake fluids, lubricants, synthetic rubber, fire retardants, and many other applications.
-So while n-butanol is similar to ethanol, those two extra carbon molecules make a big difference. n-Butanol has great potential as a fuel, but its value as a chemical is more than 3 times the value of fuels.
+n-butanol is an intermediate used to produce high value resins and specialty solvents used in a wide variety of formulated products, from paints and coatings to cosmetics and fragrances, to adhesives and inks, and even food flavours and extracts. n-butanol is used in plastics and polymers, brake fluids, lubricants, synthetic rubber, fire retardants, and many other applications.
+So while n-butanol is similar to ethanol, those two extra carbon molecules make a big difference. n-butanol has great potential as a fuel, but its value as a chemical is more than 3 times the value of fuels.

 |Derivative Product||Derivative Product||Consumer Products|